Cheap hacks for fancy places

 There are two options here.
 First of all, did you know you can just hit up Billy Kwong for a few snacks at the bar?
 Well you can.
 Walk on it and order a serve of dumplings, a side of native greens and a glass of Project wine and your dinner is set.
 Wanna go even cheaper?
 Hit up Carriageworks Farmers Markets on Saturdays to try Billy Kwong food at a fraction of the cost.
 Try the giant pork bun – you’ll be lost forever in that hot, oily, amazing chilli sauce.

 Been hanging to try Pilu’s famous suckling pig but can’t raise the coin?
-Then get down to Pilu at brekky or lunchtime; skip past the fancy gate to the restaurant and head into the Kiosk café next door.
-There you can get the same pig shredded up and stuffed between Sonoma sourdough with mayo, fresh slices of apple and peppery rocket for $14.50.
+Then get down to Pilu at breakfast or lunchtime; skip past the fancy gate to the restaurant and head into Baretto (formely call the Kiosk) café next door.
+There you can get the same pig shredded up and stuffed between Sonoma sourdough with mayo, fresh slices of fennel and peppery rocket for $15.50.
 Ask for it toasted – trust us.

 You can sit up in the restaurant proper for the full Bentley shebang, or down in the cheap seats in the bar for a more casual affair.
 It’s the same food though, cooked by the same chefs, so what’s the difference?
 The price, that’s what.
 Try the best darn pastrami sandwich of your life in the form of the Bentley Sandwich, go a side of those famous chips or try their house-cured meats.
 Regardless of what you do, it’s going to be a feast.

 Situated in the historic Yellow building at the Paris end of Macleay Street, it’s hard to find a more delightful restaurant in Sydney than Yellow.
-They’ve recently gone veggo for their evening service, but meat is still on the menu at the weekend brunch.
+They’ve gone veggo for their evening service, but meat is still on the menu at the weekend brunch.
 Prices are pretty fair here anyway, but that brekky is extraordinary value – we’re talking about the best breakfast in Sydney, people.
-Try the poached eggs with charred corn and ham hock consommé, which is $18 (you’re going to pay that for most good breakfasts in Sydney now anyway).
-And promise us you won’t leave without trying that liquorice bread – order one per head to avoid arguments.

 Unless you have the metabolism of a nine-year-old and the finances of a Kardashian, you never stand a chance against Sydney's ferocious dining machine.
 The openings just don't stop – and ain't nobody got time to keep on top of what's what.
 Except us, of course.
 Behold: our definitive eat-and-destroy list.